biolab/orange3/doc/visual-programming/source/loading-your-data/index.rst

 Example: Data from Excel
 ------------------------

-Here is an example data set (download it from :download:`sample.xlsx <sample.xlsx>`) as entered in Excel:
+Here is an example dataset (download it from :download:`sample.xlsx <sample.xlsx>`) as entered in Excel:

 .. image:: spreadsheet1.png
     :width: 600 px